e-Spirit/fcecom-bridge-commons/README.md

         });
 ```

+### ShopError
+In case the shop returns an error or shows unexpected behavior, the bridge should throw a `ShopError` in order to properly handle the error within the module.

 ## Legal Notices
 The Connect for Commerce Bridge Commons module is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
 The Connect for Commerce Bridge Commons module is subject to the Apache-2.0 license.